 Florida courts take child support and child mistreatment very seriously.
 If one party in a divorce settlement can prove that the other is mistreating the shared children, the court may revisit its divorce judgment to update or revise the childcare arrangements.

 However, the bar for such an amendment is very high.
-One parent simply disagreeing with the parenting practices of the other is not normally grounds for an amendment to childcare arrangements in a divorce.
+One parent simply disagreeing with the parenting practices of the other is not normally grounds for amending childcare arrangements in a divorce.

 Relocation of One or Both Parties

-If one party in a divorce relocates far from the other, one or both parties of the divorce could request multiple amendments to the judgment, including:
+If one party in a divorce relocates far from the other, one or both parties in the divorce could request multiple amendments to the judgment, including:

 For example, imagine a former couple that shares custody of their child.
 One parent moves far away and is unable to spend as much time with the child as before.
 The couple could then renegotiate childcare scheduling and time requirements with the court.